Home » Blog » Asia » Thailand Travel Guide » What to Pack When Going to Thailand: 2 Week Packing List

 Type of Shoes to Take to Thailand

-I do wear thin socks in sneakers, however in my TOMS I go barefoot and use a pair of terry insoles instead to keep feet fresh and help them breath.
+I do wear thin socks in sneakers, however, in my TOMS I go barefoot and use a pair of terry insoles instead to keep feet fresh and help them breathe.
 Get a multipack so you can change them over there if needed.
 Remember, Thai feet are much smaller than Western feet and it may be hard to find the right size insoles in Thailand.
+After your trip to Thailand, you can throw the soles out and your shoes are still as good as new inside!

+Water-resistant shoes are a good idea in the rainy season.
+Or buy a spray to waterproof your current sneakers.
 On top of that, wearing anything too bulky will surely capture more heat and cause your feet to cook from the general heat of Thailand.

 When planning a trip to visit all the incredible Thai islands and you have sensitive feet, you might want to pack some water sports shoes like these.
 They are pretty light and fit your luggage easily.

-Please don’t walk barefoot on the streets of Thailand, you simply don’t know what’s on the streets and bringing dirt into shops or your accommodation is not very friendly and often considered offensive.
+Please don’t walk barefoot on the streets of Thailand, you simply don’t know what’s on the streets and bringing dirt into shops or your accommodation is not very friendly and is often considered offensive.
 I am sure you don't do that at home either!

-Toiletries
+Toiletries for Thailand

 Next on the packing list for Thailand are your toiletries.
 Be smart and bring your favourite brands for shampoo, conditioner, body lotion, etc. in travel containers and use them throughout your travels.

-7-Eleven is your best friend for a quick shop on every second corner of literally the entire country, but they usually only sell the basics with many products containing skin-whitening ingredients, which I definitely don’t like.
+While you can find many international brands in Thailand, you may have to look around for them.
+And you surely don't want to spend your precious vacation time hunting down shampoo, right?
+7-Eleven is great for a quick shop and can be found on almost every second corner of literally the entire country, but they usually only sell the basics with many products containing skin-whitening ingredients, which I definitely don’t like!

 • Reef safe sunscreen